ethanvernon/jobsearchbot/README.md

 # pro tips
 1. Stand on the shoulders of giants - this bot was created largely with beginner knowledge of HTML + Python after watching 2 tutorials:
-  a.
-How to build a tiwtter bot: https://www.youtube.com/watch?v=7ovFudqFB0Q&t
+  * How to build a tiwtter bot: https://www.youtube.com/watch?v=7ovFudqFB0Q&t
-  b.
-How to use Google Sheets with Python: https://www.youtube.com/watch?v=cnPlKLEGR7E
+  * How to use Google Sheets with Python: https://www.youtube.com/watch?v=cnPlKLEGR7E

 # how to run